-I hold a PhD in social anthropology, and my research work focuses broadly on themes of gender, health and religion in India.
+I hold a PhD in social anthropology, and my research work is broadly situated in the sub-fields of medical anthropology, gender studies and religious studies.

-My film and radio documentaries are mostly set in India, and focus on the entwined themes of arts, culture, biography, community, gender and religion.
-This includes my award-winning documentary film A Life Exposed: Robyn Beeche (2013), and my forthcoming Tamil short drama film A Bride of Aravan (2020).
+My film and radio documentaries mostly focus on the inherent tensions of modernisation in India, across the spheres of culture, ritual, gender, the arts and self-expression.
+This includes my award-winning documentary film A Life Exposed: Robyn Beeche (2013), and my forthcoming Tamil-language short drama film A Bride of Aravan (2021).

-In my spare time, I’m a director of Attitude Foundation, which seeks to change attitudes towards people with disabilities by sharing their stories.
+In my spare time, I’m a director of Attitude Foundation, which seeks to change mainstream Australian attitudes towards people with disabilities through documentary TV series.
 For the last 15 years, I have managed a project that supports young women from disadvantaged village contexts in south India to undertake college education.
 I’m also a keen yoga and tango practitioner.

 Prime Minister’s Australia Asia Endeavour Award 2010

 Best Documentary Film, Best Editing, WOW Festival Awards 2014

 Finalist, Australian Arts in Asia Awards 2013; ATOM Awards 2014